gmourant/uni-project-ecse223-w2019/README.md

 ### Iteration 1

 The first iteration includes a domain model of the Block223 game as an ```.ump``` file.
 It can be found in the ```Block223Iteration1``` directory on ```master```.
 In addition, the generated Java files are included from Eclipse.

+### Iteration 2

+The second iteration includes a project report that can be found in the repository's wiki.
+It states the sequence diagrams and common UI for each feature.